grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/streams/_index.md

   const reader = fileLinesStream.getReader();

   try {
-    // Read and process each items from the stream while (true) {
+    // Read and process each item from the stream while (true) {
       const { done, value } = await reader.read();
       if (done) {